 Aegon UK also has six UK resident customers, each of whom has one active Individual Personal Pension with the same employer.
 The customers are UK-based employees of a British registered charity that appears on the SDN List with the identifier [SDGT], and the charity makes contributions to the pensions.
 The customers are not SDNs and the charity does not own, benefit from, or have control over, the pensions.
 All payments from the charity have been paid in UK Pounds from a UK bank account.
 The pensions are managed in line with applicable legislation and regulation in the UK and the charity is not subject to sanctions in the UK or EU.
 Consequently, the pensions remain active although the relationships are under close ongoing review.
 Individual Personal Pension #1 has a current value of GBP 7,820.61 as at January 23, 2017, and regular monthly contributions of GBP 69.41 are being received into this policy.
 Individual Personal Pension #2 has a current value of GBP 3,563.97as at January 23, 2017, and regular monthly contributions of GBP 18.61 (gross) are being received into this policy.
+Individual Personal Pension #3 has a current value of GBP 168,152.37as at January 23, 2017, and regular monthly contributions of GBP 527.91 (gross) are being received into this policy.
 Individual Personal Pension #4 has a current value of GBP 7,753.44 as at January 23 2017, and no further contributions are being received into this policy.
-Individual Personal Pension #6 has a current value of GBP 38,662.67as at January 23, 2017, and no further contributions are being received into this policy.
+Individual Personal Pension #5 has a current value of GBP 38,662.67as at January 23, 2017, and no further contributions are being received into this policy.
 Individual Personal Pension #6 has a current value of GBP 7,312.46 as at January 23, 2017, and no further contributions are being received into this policy.
 The related annual net profit arising from these six contracts, which is difficult to calculate with precision, is estimated to be no greater than GBP 23,326.55.